lge0303/sdf-docs/organization.md

 ### Facility Resources

 A Facility may purchase resources (compute, storage, kubernetes nodes etc).
-Such resources are allocated to the Facility and the Facilty czar may choose to share these resources amongst the Facility's Repo's.
+Such resources are allocated to the Facility and the Facilty czar may choose to share these resources amongst the Facility's Repos.
 Since the Facilty has purchased these resources, the members of the Facilities Repos will have prioritized and/or exclusive use of these resources.

 ### Batch Cluster